farzaddm/django-shop/README.md

 * Background processing with Celery

 ### 📬 Email & Background Services
+TODO mentioned the repo and tell the admin panel in localhost:5000

 * Email sending with a Dockerized SMTP server (smtp4dev)
 * Local email testing without real SMTP providers